sunpy/sunpy/docs/guide/acquiring_data/database.rst

     >>> len(database)  # doctest: +REMOTE_DATA
     66

-Another fetch call downloads new files because this is a new date range whose files have not been downloaded yet.
+However, this different fetch call downloads new files because there is a new date range whose files have not been downloaded yet.

     >>> entries = database.fetch(
     ...     vso.attrs.Time('2013-08-05', '2013-08-05 00:00:05'),